lotrekagency/camomilla/docs/How to/Use StructuredJSONField/README.md

-# 🧬 Use StructuredField
+# 🧬 Use Structured JSON Field

-The StructuredField is a special type of field that allows you to create a structured JSONField.
+The StructuredJSONField is a special type of field that allows you to create a structured JSONField.
 This kind of field allows you to declare a data structure that will be enforced to the json structure.

 To declare a data structure you need to create a class that inherits from `camomilla.structured.BaseModel` and declare the fields that you want to use.
 The Base model is a pydantic model, so you can use all the pydantic features.
 If you never used pydantic before, you can find the documentation [here](https://pydantic-docs.helpmanual.io/).